 The taught programme for the MSc Gerontology is made up of 60 ECTS/120 CATS points.
 Of these, 30 ECTS/60 CATS points are taken in each Semester.
 Each module is worth either 5 or 10 ECTS/10 or 20 CATS points and the Dissertation is worth 30 ECTS/60 CATS points, making a total of 90 ECTS/180 CATS points.
 Face-to-face students can take up to two modules from the Distance Learning pathway.
-You will need to take two compulsory modules in qualitative research methods which are worth 10 ECTS/20 CATS points.
+You will need to take two compulsory modules (RESM6003 and RESM6006) in qualitative research methods which are worth 10 ECTS/20 CATS points.
+Students are able to either take the RESM modules F2F, or a DL module GERO6015.
+Once chosen, either GERO6015 OR RESM6003 AND RESM6006 will become compulsory.